 A house is one of the biggest purchases most individuals will ever make.
 To save up for a down payment, it might take anywhere from a few months to a few years, and most mortgages are financed for 15 to 30 years.
-When it comes to buying a house, even experienced real estate investors have to save money to pay for it.
+When buying a house, even experienced real estate investors have to save money to pay for it.
 So, why are houses so expensive?

 Political and economic changes have contributed to the steady rise in house prices.
 Other vital wages rise factors that factor into why houses cost so much include:

 One of the critical reasons for rising domestic prices over time is low interest rates, but especially in recent years.
 If interest rates are lower, the cost of financing a home decreases, and more prospective homeowners choose to buy property.
 Almost often, this rise in demand is the reason why are houses so expensive right now.

 As a result of the rising generation of property purchasers, housing prices have also increased: millennial pricing.
 In the previous few years, this segment began buying property, which led to increased demand for residences.
 Most notably, thousand-year-old purchasers go to suburban or mixed regions.